VaniaTominc/GA-Project-04/README.md

   <img src="https://user-images.githubusercontent.com/83227280/130604165-97099ca4-c734-408f-808f-706c753e5bf1.png">
 </p>

 The above was my original code.
 But when it came time to deploy my project, my code stopped working.
 I could not update, nor delete comments.
-After checking the code and attempting to resolve the issue, I had to decide on an even less optimum solution.
+After checking the code and attempting to resolve the issue, I had to decide on an even less optimal solution.
 Now, when a user deletes his comment, he is redirected to the shop page.
 When he updates his comment, he is redirected to the profile page.
 I need to sort out this problem/glitch.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83227280/130604217-769a2d67-54e3-42a0-8a8e-a0c313e032c5.png">